amit221/mongodb-denormalized-data-sync/README.md

 <h2>Architecture</h2>
 mongodb-data-sync built from 2 seprate parts.

-1. The server application(there can only be one)- this what runs all the updates logic,<strong>don't use  more than 1 application</strong>, it was designed to work as a single process and knows from where to continue after restart, crash  so dont try to do auto-scaling or set 2 containers for high availability
+1. The server application(there can only be one)- this what runs all the updates logic,<strong>don't use  more than 1 application</strong>, it was designed to work as a single process and knows from where to continue after restart, crash  so don't try to do auto-scaling or set 2 containers for high availability

-2. The SDK - responsible for manging the database dependencies of the your application ,
+2. The SDK - responsible for managing the database dependencies of your application,

 <h2>Instructions</h2>